 Cross the street for Bernal Beast, where you’ll find treats and toys for four-legged friends, and then set aside some time to sample artisanal snacks at The Epicurean Trader.
 The chic store appeals to culinary enthusiasts with cured meats, cheeses and small-batch spirits, plus shelves lined with specialty items by the bag and by the jar.
 Purchase a gourmet chocolate bar, some coffee beans or a shaker of spice to tuck into your suitcase as a reminder of your San Francisco adventures.

 After an afternoon of boutique hopping on Cortland Avenue, refuel with a happy hour drink at Holy Water.
 Known for creative cocktails and attentive service, this low-key lounge also pours a solid selection of craft beer.
 From there, head toward Precita Park and sit down for dinner at Hillside Supper Club.

 The cozy bistro has become a neighborhood favorite thanks to a thoughtful wine list and upscale comfort food spun from sustainable ingredients.
 Start with the roasted beets or meatballs sprinkled with fresh herbs, and don’t forget to ask about any off-menu dinner specials.
 The culinary school friends who co-founded the eatery frequently create unexpected combos using fresh farmers’ market finds.
-If a nightcap is in order, end the evening with a house-brewed coffee porter (or, for something lighter, a lemon basil saison) at Old Bus Tavern.
+If a nightcap is in order, end the evening with a chile porter (or, for something lighter, a lemon basil saison) at Old Bus Tavern.